Last Updated: April 27, 2023

 If you are a California resident, you also have the following special rights, in addition to other rights outlined in this Policy:

-Your Right to “Know” and to Request Deletion
+Your Right to “Know”, to Request Deletion, and to Correct

 You have the right to know the categories and specific pieces of personal information we have collected about you.
-You have the right to know the categories of sources from which the personal information has been collected, the business or commercial purpose for collecting or selling personal information, and the categories of third parties with whom we share personal information.
+You have the right to know the categories of sources from which the personal information has been collected, the business or commercial purpose for collecting, selling, or sharing personal information, and the categories of third parties with whom we share personal information.

-You have the right to request deletion of personal information we’ve collected or maintain.
+You have the right to request deletion of personal information we’ve collected or maintain, subject to certain exceptions.
+Please note, however, that our deletion of your personal information may negatively affect our ability to provide you with services.

-To exercise these rights contact us at (+1) 888-229-6664 or by filling out the following webform.
+To exercise these rights contact us as provided in the “Contact Us” section below.
 We may ask you to provide additional information, such as first and last name and email in order to verify who is making the request.

-Please note that any requested disclosures will only apply to the 12-month period preceding the request, and you are entitled to request disclosure regarding your personal information twice in any 12-month period.
+Please note that any requested disclosures may only apply to the 12-month period preceding the request, depending on how difficult it is for us to retrieve the necessary information, and you are entitled to request disclosure regarding your personal information twice in any 12-month period.

 Your Right to Opt Out of the “Sale” of Your Information